PantherXOS/wiki.pantherx.org/Installation-guide.md

  2 wlan      phy0                unblocked unblocked
 ```

-If the wlan interface is blocked, you can unblock it with `sudo rfkill unblock wlan`.
-You should run `wpa_supplicant -c ...` after you unblock the device.
+If the wlan interface is blocked, you can unblock it with `rfkill unblock wlan`.

 Now try to get a IP address: